seinecle/linux-security-tutorials/docs/generated-slides/subdir/gf-en_temp_slides.md

  value: code=404 path=/errorpages/404.html reason=Resource_not_found

-==  !
+//ST: !
 Hide the identity of the server in the headers:

 - In Network-config -> Network-listeners -> http-listeners (1 et 2) -> HTTP tab: turn off the "XPowered By:" header with your http-listener
 - add a JVM-Option -Dproduct.name=""

-==  The end
+== the end
 == !

-image:round_portrait_mini_150.png[align="center", role="right"]
+//ST: The end!

-Tutorial by Clement Levallois.
+//ST: !

-Discover other tutorials and courses in data / tech for business: http://www.clementlevallois.net
+Author of this tutorial: https://twitter.com/seinecle[Clement Levallois]

-Or get in touch via Twitter: https://www.twitter.com/seinecle[@seinecle] pass:[    <!-- Start of StatCounter Code for Default Guide -->
+All resources on linux security: https://seinecle.github.io/linux-security-tutorials/ pass:[    <!-- Start of StatCounter Code for Default Guide -->
     <script type="text/javascript">
         var sc_project = 11304288;